 There are so many Blue Mountains day tours available that it is hard to choose which one is best for you, especially when you don’t know much about the area.
 Today I am going to go over a few points that will help you find the best Blue Mountains day tour for your travel style.

 Let’s start with the basics

-- Why should you take an organised day tour and not visit by public transport?
+- Who should you take an organised day tour?

 - What types of Blue Mountains day tours are available?

 - What is included in a Blue Mountains day tour?